YangZeyu95/unofficial-implement-of-openpose/README.md

 # Unofficial-Implement-of-Openpose
-An unofficial implement for openpose using TensorFlow.
+An easy implement for openpose using TensorFlow.代码贼好看懂

 Only basic python is used, so the code is easy to understand.